-Table 3 Table of fees - Amendments to warrant and other applications

-Application Type Fee Application for building warrant for conversion only, that is without any building work Fee is £150 Application for demolition only, that is where there are no immediate plans for rebuilding Fee is £150 Application for amendment of warrant a. where the new total estimated value is less than the original or is an increase of no more than £5,000 Fee is £100
+3.15.2.
+Application for building warrant for conversion only, that is without any building work - Fee is £150.

+3.15.3.
+Application for demolition only, that is where there are no immediate plans for rebuilding - Fee is £150.

+3.15.4.
+Application for amendment of Warrant where the new total estimated value:

+a. is less than the original or is an increase of no more than £5,000 - Fee is £100.

-Application Type Fee b. where the new total estimated value increases by more than £5,000 Fee is the amount for a building warrant of the same value as the increase.
+b. increases by more than £5,000 - Fee is the amount for a building warrant of the same value as the increase.
 (That is, if the increase is £20,000, the fee will be £530).

-Application for an amendment to warrant for demolition or conversion only Fee is £100 Application to extend the period of validity of a warrant Fee is £100
+3.15.5.
+Application for an amendment to warrant for demolition or conversion only - Fee is £100.

-3.14.2.
+3.15.6.
+Application to extend the period of validity of a warrant - Fee is £100.

+3.15.7.
 Where a late application for building warrant is made, or a completion certificate is submitted and there was no warrant obtained when there should have been, the fee is increased to cover the increased difficulty the verifier will have in establishing whether work that is already underway or completed complies with the plans, specifications and other information provided.
-The resulting fees are:
+The resulting fees are detailed in 3.15.8-3.15.11.